9 Productivity Tips for Working From Home

 Productivity Tip #3: Know your priorities for the day

 Knowing your top priorities is super helpful when you feel like you’re grinding through your to-do list and the important stuff doesn't really happen or get done.
+It’s essential for time management when you're working independently and everything on your to-do list feels urgent.

 Or maybe critical projects keep getting put off because you're not doing the important things — you're overloading yourself with too many not-important things (ahem, like checking your email and Instagram messages).